 For this year’s volunteer event, HOPA Gives Back, HOPA will be partnering with Clean the World, a global health organization that provides resources and education focused on water, sanitation, and hygiene to the world’s most vulnerable communities.
 Clean the World collects discarded hygiene products from more than 5,000 hotel and resort partners and then recycles and distributes them to children and families primarily in countries with high mortality rates due to respiratory and diarrheal diseases.

 Join us and give just a few minutes of your time to assemble hygiene kits consisting of recycled soap, shampoo, and assorted basic necessities.
-HOPA will then collect and donate all kits to an organization in need in the Dallas–Fort Worth area.
+HOPA will then collect and donate all kits to CitySquare, a social service organization in Dallas.